Protected Species Assessment Workshop (PSAW) III

 Session 1: Introduction to Protected Species Assessments & Opportunities at NOAA Fisheries

-This student-focused/DEI optional half-day afternoon session will include presentations and discussions on all aspects of NOAA Fisheries’ protected species assessment process with undergraduate and graduate students at FIU and other nearby academic institutions (e.g., UM, NOVA, FAU, UF).
-All interested participants are welcome and we hope that NOAA Fisheries personnel and collaborators will consider sharing their contributions to the assessment process, from survey design to implementing and assessing management and recovery plans.
-We will also discuss student internship and scholarship opportunities at NOAA Fisheries, as well as resume and job interview tips.
-We will have agency scientists, managers, and affiliates available to answer questions and discuss a wide variety of marine focused career options, including those at NOAA Fisheries.
+This student-focused/DEI optional half-day (afternoon) is co-hosted by FIU and will include presentations and discussions on various aspects of NOAA Fisheries’ protected species assessment process with undergraduate and graduate students from FIU and other nearby academic institutions.
+All interested participants are welcome and we hope that researchers and managers will consider sharing their contributions to the assessment process, from survey design to implementing management and recovery plans.
+We will also discuss student internship and scholarship opportunities at NOAA Fisheries and have agency scientists, managers, and affiliates available to answer questions and discuss a wide variety of marine focused career options, including those at NOAA Fisheries.
+We have prepared an information packet on the opportunities and resources we will highlight during the session.

-Session 2: Integrating Novel Data Types - ‘Omics and Acoustics
+Session 2: Incorporating Novel Data Types - ‘Omics and Acoustics

 Innovation and adaptation of analytical methods are a key avenue for improving estimates of abundance and risk for protected species assessments, particularly given finite resources and capabilities for data collection.
 Investigators are invited to share analytical advances that integrate multiple data sources or types, support data-limited assessment, reduce bias, better characterize uncertainty, or increase efficiency.
 Contributions may span a range of shared challenges, such as accounting for unobserved or unobservable bycatch, accommodating variable distributions and dynamics of populations, attributing impacts to component populations in mixed stock situations, or evaluating the tradeoffs for automating analyses, to name a few.